nk0126/Password_Manager_Desktop_application_using_Tkinter_GUI_Interface/README.md

 Prerequisites
 Python 3.x installed on your system.
 Git (optional) for cloning the repository.

-Setup Instructions
+**Setup Instructions**
-Clone the repository:
+1) Clone the repository:

-bash
-Copy code
 git clone <repository_url>

-Navigate into the project directory:
+2) Navigate into the project directory:

-bash
-Copy code
 cd password-manager

-Install dependencies:
+3) Install dependencies:

-bash
-Copy code
    pip install pyperclip

 Usage
-Generate Password: Click on "Generate Password" to create a new secure password.
+**1)****Generate Password**: Click on "Generate Password" to create a new secure password.
-Save Password: Enter website, email, and password details, then click "Add" to securely save them.
+**2)Save Password:** Enter website, email, and password details, then click "Add" to securely save them.
-Confirmation: Confirm details in the popup dialog before saving to ensure correctness.
+**3)Confirmation:** Confirm details in the popup dialog before saving to ensure correctness.
-Access Saved Passwords: Check data.txt in the project directory for stored credentials.
+**4)Access Saved Passwords:** Check data.txt in the project directory for stored credentials.